 I’m happy at TC3.
 If people feel there are things that need to be improved why can’t we just have a representational group of adjuncts sit down with administration to collaborate on solutions?

 That’s precisely what is going to happen with TC3AA — we will have a bargaining team sit down with administration to work out solutions in a collective bargaining agreement.

 What does the TC3 Administration think of the Union?

 Like most managers, they liked the status quo, the one where they got to unilaterally make all the decisions about our jobs.
-That changes when we have a union — management will be legally obligated to negotiate with us in good faith and they will no longer have complete power over our jobs.
+That changes when we have a union — management is now legally obligated to negotiate with us in good faith and they will no longer have complete power over our jobs.
 That, in an nutshell, is why there’s been such a delay — TC3 Administration did not want adjuncts to have a union.
 The College unquestionably had the legal right to send the boilerplate anti-union letters it did in 2014 and to force us to protracted legal fight from 2015-2017.
 Many adjuncts and community members believed the College didn’t the moral right to do all that, to spend taxpayer money to fund a high-priced attorney and the countless personnel hours it took to fight our efforts to form a union for ourselves.
 But, we hope to put that behind us now and focus on building a good labor-management relationship with the College’s administration and negotiating a fair contract.